slatedocs/slate/source/index.md

 Overview
 ========

-The [Augur JavaScript API](https://github.com/AugurProject/augur.js) requires an [Ethereum](https://www.ethereum.org/) client to communicate with [Augur's smart contracts](https://github.com/AugurProject/augur-core).
+The [Augur API](https://github.com/AugurProject/augur.js) requires an [Ethereum](https://www.ethereum.org/) client to communicate with [Augur's smart contracts](https://github.com/AugurProject/augur-core).
 Our testing has been primarily carried out with the [Go](https://github.com/ethereum/go-ethereum) Ethereum implementation (geth).

 If you are running a [local Ethereum node](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum), sending RPC requests to your local node is the preferred (and by far the fastest) way to use the Augur API.